 Divorce isn’t easy, but technology is making one aspect of divorce a little less difficult for parents and kids.

-Virtual visitation is a relatively new development in child custody and visitation law.
+Our Indiana child support lawyers have learned about virtual visitation, which is a relatively new development in child custody and visitation law.
 It’s altering the way non-custodial parents communicate with their children.

 It’s child visitation that lets parents include technology – Skype, email, video mail, video conferencing, and instant messaging – as part of a child custody order or visitation agreement.